 What to do?

 - See your Osteopath to have a proper examination and diagnosis of the headache

-- Your Osteopath will give you instructions on how to manage yourheadache
+- Your Osteopath or Physio will give you instructions on how to manage your headache

-- Your Osteopath will help to identify the cause of the headache and prescribe you specific exercises and or stretches to avoid reoccurrence of the problem.
+- We will help to identify the cause of the headache and prescribe you specific exercises and or stretches to avoid reoccurrence of the problem.

-- Your Osteopath can help educate you on good posture and ergonomics with exercise and in your daily life especially when working on the computer.
+- Your Osteopath or Physio can help educate you on good posture and ergonomics with exercise and in your daily life especially when working on the computer.

 - If it is present, your osteopath may suggest methods to control inflammation around joints or muscles, such as ice, natural and pharmaceutical anti- inflammatory medications.
-Analgesics may also be helpful.
-(These should only be prescribed by und used under direction from a health professional)
+Pain killers may also be helpful. (use only as directed)